MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 ## Step 3: Connection Settings
 To connect to your ServiceNow data, you need your organization's **ServiceNow instance URL**.
-Your organization’s ServiceNow instance URL typically looks like **https://&lt;your-organization-domain>.service-now.com**.
+Your organization's ServiceNow instance URL typically looks like **https://&lt;your-organization-domain>.service-now.com**.

 Along with this URL, you will need a **service account** for setting up the connection to ServiceNow as well as for allowing Microsoft Search to periodically update the catalog items based on the refresh schedule.
 The service account will need read access to the following **ServiceNow table records** to successfully crawl various entities.